 The point is clear: understanding the law when reviewing your policy is vital to maximizing your negotiating position with stubborn insurance companies, to help protect the compensation you receive, for the injuries you suffered.

 In order to ensure that your health insurance company is not unlawfully seeking reimbursement from you regarding your personal injury claim, it is important that you have a good Georgia lawyer who understands the law.
-Contact the Oinonen Law Group for a free initial consultation
+Contact the Oinonen Law Group for an initial consultation